coder/terraform-provider-coder/docs/data-sources/parameter.md

 ### Required

-- `name` (String) The name of the parameter as it will appear in the interface.
+- `name` (String) The name of the parameter.
 If this is changed, developers will be re-prompted for a new value.

 ### Optional

 - `default` (String) A default value for the parameter.
 - `description` (String) Describe what this parameter does.
+- `display_name` (String) The displayed name of the parameter as it will appear in the interface.
 - `icon` (String) A URL to an icon that will display in the dashboard.
 View built-in icons here: https://github.com/coder/coder/tree/main/site/static/icon.
 Use a built-in icon with `data.coder_workspace.me.access_url + "/icon/<path>"`.
 - `legacy_variable` (String) Reference to the Terraform variable.
 Coder will use it to lookup the default value.
 - `legacy_variable_name` (String) Name of the legacy Terraform variable.
 Coder will use it to lookup the variable value.